acloudfan/Amazon-RDS-Aurora-Postgres-v1/extensions/README.md

 1. Setup the S3 bucket and roles using CloudFormation Template

-* Set the stack name to  'rdsa-extension-test'
+* Set the stack name to  'rdsa-s3extension-test'
 * Use the template 's3-roles-etension.yml'

 2. SSH to Bastion host & Setup the environment variable